apisearch-io/docs/ui/reference.md

 can have both `asc` and `desc` values.
 You can sort as well by score (`score`) or by distance (`distance`).
 Both don't need order, just these values as field.
 * classNames:
-    * container: refers to the parent div class that contains the widget.
+    * container: refers to the parent div class containing the widget.
     * select: refers to the select input.

 > The first defined option will be the default used option.
 Make sure that you